Saad28may/authentication/Readme.md

 user must be login to use the website (done) create a page where product shows as dropdown and at that page shows product id and user id.
+4th task
+show the order details in next page